A0BFD677-EDBD-6E95-138DB804C2CA431E

 A22F0FE7-D5E5-0E31-AC11C67CF1611A8C

-1. Use this Google template to tentatively map out your courses from first year to senior year.
+1. Use the Pre-Health Workbook to tentatively map out your first-year to senior-year courses.

-2. Write down your pre-med courses in the semesters you want to take them.
-The sequence and pace is up to you as medical schools don't care whether you take pre-med courses within the first two years or spread them out over all four years.
+2. Write down your pre-med courses in the semesters you want to take.
+The sequence and pace are up to you, as medical schools don't care whether you take pre-med courses within the first two years or spread them out over all four years.

 Consider:

-• The sequence and pace that will enable you to best master the material.
+• The sequence and pace will enable you to master the material best.
 Note that your major may also have implications for the sequence of courses.
-More on that below.

-• Other major time commitments (e.g. varsity sport, orchestra) that may interfere with your academic performance.
+• Other significant time commitments (e.g., varsity sport, orchestra) may interfere with your academic performance.

-• Whether or not you want to study abroad.
-If so, it is best to assume that you will not take any pre-med requirements abroad.
-So block off either the fall or spring semester of your junior year.
+• Study abroad.
+If so, assuming you will not take any pre-med requirements abroad is best.
+So, block off either your junior year's fall or spring semester.

-• When you hope/plan to take the MCAT and subsequently apply to medical school.
-See MCAT/Application timelines.
+• When do you hope/plan to take the MCAT and apply to medical school?
 Plan to finish pre-med coursework before taking the MCAT!

 • When courses are offered.
-Some courses are offered only in fall (e.g. Chem 120, Biochemistry 346) while others are only offered in the spring (e.g. Genes and Genomes, Organic Chemistry I).
-Note the letter F or S following the course number.
+Some courses are offered only in the fall (e.g., Chem 120, Biochemistry 346), while others are only offered in the spring (e.g., Organic Chemistry I).
+The letter F or S following the course number indicates the semester.

 • Course pre-requisites.
-For example, a concentration in biochemistry/molecular biology requires either Physical Chemistry I or II, for which the prerequisite courses include: either Chem 125 or Organic Chemistry I; Calculus I; and Physics I and II.
-Pre-requisites are noted in the College Catalogue.
+For example, a biochemistry/molecular biology concentration requires either Physical Chemistry I or II, for which the prerequisite courses include Chem 120 or Organic Chemistry I, Calculus I, and Physics I and II.
+Prerequisites are noted in the College Catalogue.

-• Whether a course is a “lab” course, meaning that there are three hours of lab in addition to three hours of classroom instruction.
+• Whether a course is a “lab” course, meaning that there are three hours of lab and three hours of classroom instruction.

 • The senior thesis/project.
-Some departments require only a one-semester thesis/project; some require two; some give students the choice.
+Some departments require only a one-semester thesis/project, some require two, and some give students a choice.

 Mapping out potential majors alongside pre-med requirements will enable you to see what is manageable.
-If it results in three lab sciences in one semester, then you probably should consider other options and may need to make some difficult decisions.
-Think of it like a complex puzzle or problem that you have to solve.
+If it results in three lab sciences in one semester, then you should consider other options and may need to make some difficult decisions.
+Think of it like a complex puzzle or problem you must solve.
 As a pre-med, this will be just one of many!

-1. Don’t forget to plan for courses that you WANT to take (outside of the sciences)!
-Remember what drew you to a liberal arts college in the first place.
+Don’t forget to plan for courses you WANT to take (outside the sciences)!

 Meet with an Academic Advisor for Course Selection

-• Create a tentative four-year plan before meeting with your advisor in order to productively discuss time commitments and course trajectory during your meeting.
+• Create a tentative four-year plan before meeting with your advisor to discuss time commitments and course trajectory during your meeting productively.

 Contact